 High net worth married couples, however, can potentially delay paying taxes on their estate a little longer by claiming the valuable estate tax marital deduction, which permits married individuals to transfer an unlimited amount of assets to their spouse tax-free at any time during their lifetime, or after they die.
 (Related: Married to a non-citizen?
 3 estate planning traps)

 Such deductions, however, can be complex, especially if trusts are involved or the surviving spouse remarries, and they are not the right financial fit for everyone.
-(Related: 7 times when a trust may help)
+(Related: 5 retirement tax planning strategies)

 To select a strategy that’s best for you, it is wise to consult an estate planning professional.

 Higher standard deduction

 Married couples have two tax filing options: married filing jointly and married filing separately.
 The filing status you choose will have implications for your income tax bracket and for your standard deduction.

 For tax year 2023, the standard deduction is $13,850 for single filers, $27,700 for married couples filing jointly, and $20,800 for heads of households.
 It climbs to $14,600 for single filers, $29,200 for married couples filing jointly, and $21,900 for heads of household for tax year 2024.

 A financial professional can help you determine which filing status is most beneficial to you.